zertico/apidoc/source/index.md

 ]
 ```

-The admin can visualize all companies accounts by accessing the route below.
+The manager can visualize all companies accounts by accessing the route below.

 Route: *`GET "/api/v1/manager/client-users"`*